Jabali Afrika

 Jabali Afrika is a band formed in Nairobi, Kenya by former members of the Kenyan National Theatre.
 The band was founded by brothers Justo and Joseck Asikoye, and Victor Elolo, Evan Jumba, and Robert Owino, Peter Mbole, Stephen Wafula, Bernard kapima joining the band later.
 The band is known for its fusion of rock, reggae, and African percussion.

 Jabali Afrika got nominated with all one tribe collection for the 2022 Grammy awards for best children’s music category.

-Influences and Musical Style
+Influences and musical style

 Inspiration for Jabali Afrika's original musical style came from Fundi Konde and George Mukabi, and the band incorporates customary instruments such as the Mbumbumbu bass drums, the sikuti drum and chivoti flute.
 Over the years, the band's sound has evolved to incorporate influences from the Grateful Dead, Peter Tosh, Bob Marley, Ladysmith Black Mambazo, Lucky Dube and Fela Kuti.
-The band has also collaborated with several artists including Samba Mapangala, Don cameron, lois mutua and Antonio Carmona of Ketama.
+The band has also collaborated with several artists including Samba Mapangala, Don cameron, An Vedi, lois mutua and Antonio Carmona of Ketama.